 My Track and Use of Graphite

 I race on a two-lane, 27 foot Derby Magic track that includes an accurate timer down to the 1/1000's seconds.
 27 feet is equivalent to just under one-third of a mile at 1/64th scale.
-Race track setups are often times one-quarter mile or 20.6 ft.
+Diecast racing is most commonly done at a quarter mile or 20.6 ft.
 So my track is a little longer than that, which I prefer.

 The length of the descent (acceleration phase) is about 7 feet.
 The slope on the descent is about 25 degrees.
 I like a long flat run so that the track emphasizes cars with good wheels and consistent speed.
 The Derby Magic track is 22% wider than the classic orange track which opens up so many more cars for racing.
 I'll make note of cars that won't fit on a standard orange track.